reoccurcat/reoccurcat/README.md

 **IT Infrastructure & Cybersecurity Professional** | High School Senior & IT Intern

 I manage(d) 800+ endpoints, servers, and network infrastructure at my local high school while (currently) running a production-grade homelab with ESXi virtualization, Kubernetes clusters, and GitOps workflows.
 I also conduct security research and bug bounty hunting, following responsible disclosure practices.

+I prioritize security as a systems property, not a bolt-on feature.

 Currently preparing for cybersecurity studies at UIUC while building real-world experience in enterprise infrastructure management and application security.